-MySQL Version 3.23 supports tables of the new MyISAM
+MySQL Version 3.23 supports tables of the new MyISAM type and

-type.
+the old ISAM type.
 You don't have to convert your old tables to

 use these with Version 3.23.
 By default, all new tables will be created with

-(unless you start mysqld
+type MyISAM (unless you start mysqld with the

-option).
+--default-table-type=isam option).
 You can convert an ISAM

-format with ALTER TABLE table_name TYPE=MyISAM
+table to MyISAM format with ALTER TABLE table_name TYPE=MyISAM

-or the Perl script mysql_convert_table_format
+or the Perl script mysql_convert_table_format.

 Version 3.22 and 3.21 clients will work without any problems with a Version 3.23 server.